-It is wonderful to spend hours playing and practicing golf over the summer months, but if you’re serious about getting your handicap down, winning the club championships next year, or becoming the world’s best golfer; winter time is key for your development.
-In this article we’ll cover a simple approach to see how you can optimise your progress over the winter.
+If you’re serious about getting your handicap down, winning the club championships or seeing just how good you can get winter training is key for your development.
+In this article, we’ll cover a simple approach to see how you can optimise your training and progress over the winter.

 Analyse stats & set goals